ddabapps/duse/docs/Deployment.md

-# Release Builds & Deployment
+# Building & Deploying Releases

-_Unit2NS_ is written in Delphi Pascal and was developed using Delphi 10.4.1 Sydney.
-Debug builds and draft releases can be built entirely from within the Delphi IDE.
+_Unit2NS_ is written in Delphi Pascal and was developed using Delphi 11 Alexandria.

-Releases for deployment are created using the `Deploy.bat` script that can be found in the Git repository root.

-The script depends on both _MSBuild_ and _InfoZip_'s version of `zip.exe`.
+While debug builds and draft releases can be built entirely from within the Delphi IDE, releases for deployment are created using the `Deploy.bat` script that can be found in the Git repository root.
+The script uses _MSBuild_ and requires _InfoZip_'s version of [`zip.exe`](http://infozip.sourceforge.net/) to be installed.

+To create a release build using `Deploy.bat` proceed as follows:

-The required environment is set up by starting the Delphi Sydney RAD Studio Command Prompt from the Windows start menu and then:
+1. Start the Delphi Alexandria RAD Studio Command Prompt from the Windows start menu.

-1. Create an environment variable named `ZipRoot` that must be set to the directory containing `zip.exe`.
+2. Create an environment variable named `ZipRoot` whose value is the fully specified name of the directory containing `zip.exe`, without a trailing backslash.
+E.g.:

+    ```shell
+    set ZipRoot=C:\Utils
+    ```

+3. If you have not already done so, `cd` into some suitable directory then `git clone` the source code from [GitHub](https://github.com/delphidabbler/unit2ns).
+E.g.:

+    ```shell
+    cd D:\Projects
+    git clone https://github.com/delphidabbler/unit2ns.git unit2ns
+    ```

-2. `cd` into the project folder where the Git repository was cloned.
+4. `cd` into the _Unit2NS_ source code directory.

-3. Run `Deploy.bat` passing a suitable version number on the command line.
+5. Run `Deploy.bat` passing the release's version number as a parameter.
 Version numbers should be in the form `9.9.9` or `9.9.9-beta`.
+E.g.:

+    ```shell
+    Deploy 0.3.4-beta
+    ```

 The script will now build both the Windows 32 and 64 bit release versions of the program.
-The resulting `.exe` files are renamed `Unit2NS32.exe` and `Unit2NS64.exe` respectively.
+The resulting `.exe` files will be named `Unit2NS32.exe` and `Unit2NS64.exe` respectively.

-The `.exe` files are then compressed into separate `.zip` files, one each for the 32 bit and 64 bit release.
-A read-me file then added to the `.zip` files.

-The `.zip` files are named `unit2ns-64bit-<version>.zip` and `unit2ns-64bit-<version>.zip` where `<version>` is the version number passed on the command line.
-The zip files will be placed in the `_build\release` subdirectory of the project folder.
+Each `.exe` file is then compressed into a separate `.zip` file.
+A read-me file is included in each `.zip` file.
+The files are named `unit2ns-32bit-<version>.zip` and `unit2ns-64bit-<version>.zip` where `<version>` is the version number that was passed to `Deploy.bat`.
+The zip files will be created in the `_build\release` subdirectory.

-The `.zip` files are then deployed.
+The `.zip` files can then be deployed.

-Finally the whole `_build` directory can be deleted.
+Finally the whole `_build` subdirectory can be deleted.